DLR-AMR/png2mesh/README.md

 # installation

 Before installing ensure that t8code, p4est, sc and libpng are installed.
-If t8code, p4est and sc are installed to non-standard directories, the following environment variables must be set:

-T8_INCLUDE -- Include directory of t8code, p4est and sc.

-T8_LIB -- Library directory containing the t8code, p4est and sc libraries.

 If libpng is installed in a non-standard directory (or cannot be found), the following environment variables must be set: